Sanskrit Pathin (पथिन्) refers to “(pure) path” (of liberation)

 A pure, unadulterated word

-"On his walk home, as if the path itself was his aethrul and his feet the harbingers of spirit, every step down the hill translated his newly gained insights into a larger understanding of what he just witnessed.
+"On his walk home, as if the path itself was his genius and his feet the harbingers of spirit, every step down the hill translated his newly gained insights into a larger understanding of what he just witnessed.
 By the time he reached his house, his entire being was satiated with sense."

 "Originals"